 Geology of the Cederberg

 The cool rock formations of Cederberg have been sculpted by wind and water for millions of years, moulding them into their amazing shapes.
 It is pretty much all sandstone and shale – the sandstone being a lot harder and more resistant to erosion than the softer shale.
 As a geologist, this area is really fascinating and the geology is definitely a major part of the reason why this is our favourite 4-day hike in South Africa.
 Next are some cool geology facts.

 Jeep Track Shale Band

-The jeep track which you walk along follows a band of shale between sandstone layers.
-Since the shale is softer, it can’t make such steep slopes, so this flat area is one of the only places that a jeep track could easily be built.
+The jeep track that you walk along follows a band of shale between sandstone layers.
+Since the shale is softer, it can’t make such steep slopes, so this flat area is one of the only places where a jeep track could easily be built.
 Grass can also grow here, unlike on the super rocky slopes above and below.